Mezzo social work: a comprehensive guide

 Skills and traits needed to succeed in mezzo social work

 Mezzo social workers interact directly with people.
 Though they may or may not provide direct clinical services, they need to be understanding and responsive to people’s needs.
-Following are some traits that make for a successful mezzo social worker:
+The following are some traits that make for a successful mezzo social worker:

 - critical thinking skills